Copyright © 2013 by SUNY Oneonta

 Lawrence Armstrong is Professor of Chemistry as well as the Coordinator of Health Professions Advisement and teaches various courses in organic chemistry.
 Dr. Armstrong received his B.A. degree with a major in chemistry from Oberlin College in 1960 and his Ph.
 D. in organic chemistry from the University of Rochester in 1966.
-He came to the College at Oneonta in 1965.
+He came to SUNY Oneonta in 1965.
 His specific interests are in synthetic organic chemistry and applications of NMR spectroscopy to organic chemistry.

 Dr. Armstrong is a member of the Board of Directors of the Oneonta Concert Association, and a member of the Board of Trustees and Treasurer of the Village Improvement Society of Gilbertsville, NY.
 He enjoys hiking, particularly in central New York State and the Catskill mountains.

 Teaching Specialization: Organic Chemistry

 Dr. Bennett's research group is called the BLONDES: Building a Legacy of Outstanding New Developments and Excellence in Science.
 One of her research students, Michelle Linder, won an international green chemistry award in 2011 for research she did under Dr. Bennett's supervision.
 Michelle was the first undergraduate to ever win the award-all others were Ph.D. students or post-doctoral associates.
 Several of her students have received national recognition by being selected to participate in a National Science Foundation Research Experience for Undergraduates during summers in New York, Connecticut, Michigan, Utah, and Turkey.
 All eight of her Spring 2011 research students were formally recognized by SUNY Oneonta for research excellence.